robina21/CloudComputing-19456/README.md

-**BUILD YOUR OWN DOCKER FILE, IMAGE, AND CONTAINER**
+**#BUILD YOUR OWN DOCKER FILE, IMAGE, AND CONTAINER**

-APP FOLDER in the Repo contains the following:
+App Folder in the Repo contains the following:

    > Docker File